snowsneakers/covidAPI/README.md

 # COVID-19 Stats
 To further my familiarity with API's I created an app that tracks every countries COVID-19 statistics.
 I believe it is important to have some kind of raw number information to try to understand the severity of this pandemic.
 All information is from the https://covid-19.dataflowkit.com/ API.

-[Click here](https://covidnineteenstats.netlify.app/) to test your Pokemon knowledge.
+[Click here](https://covidnineteenstats.netlify.app/) to see your country's COVID-19 stats.

 <img src="assets/covidstats.gif" alt="app demo gif" width="100%"/>